Berlin’s new cultural heart

 • This remarkable structure, financed by crowdfunding, is being designed by the Berlin architectural office Kühn Malvezzi.
 The House of One is to be built on the foundations of the churches at Petriplatz square, not just at the heart of the city on an island in the River Spree, but also the founding site of the medieval city of Berlin-Cölln.

-• Scheduled to open in 2019, the House of One is a globally unique project, aiming to create a place for encounters where the coexistence of religions is lived peacefully.
+• Scheduled laying of foundation stone is in 2020.
+The House of One is a globally unique project, aiming to create a place for encounters where the coexistence of religions is lived peacefully.

 2020: Start of construction Bauakademie